dejiezhen/MarkovArtGenerator/README.md

 # Markov Colorful Fireworks
 ---

+## Description
+This is a markov fireworks project where we will use markov chains to change the colors of the fireworks!
+The particles will leave a mark behind to represent the pollution that fireworks can leave in the real world.
+This project is made with HTML, CSS, and Javascript.

+## How to run
+Via Terminal: go to source folder directory -> open index.html (possibly might not work if you are on Bowdoin Server Via Live Server: Download live server extension on VSCODE -> Right click index.html and open with live server

 ## About
 I chose to create this project because the Mid-Autumn festival just passed a few days ago (September 10).
 The Mid-Autumn Festival, also know as the Moon Festival, is a traditional event celebrated by Chinese people.
 On this day, I usually celebrate with my family by creating lanterns, and eating moon cakes.
 Since I am not at home to celebrate with my family, I thought